chyonma/Mnemos-AchievementTracker/README.md

 # Mnemos

-> Universal Gaming Companion Platform
+> Unified Gaming Companion Platform

 Mnemos is an open-source desktop application designed to help players track and preserve their gaming journey across PC games, regardless of launcher
 ## Vision